nuaalixu/wenet/wenet/dataset/README.md

-# Unified IO for precomputed feature
+# Unified IO for Precomputed Features

 ## What It is
 I modified the wenet dataset to load precomputed features from kaldi, supporting both raw and shard modes.